-Centered within the summertime habitat of the endangered southern resident killer whales, Orcasound Lab is also a good place to listen for ships passing through Haro Strait and boats traveling along the west side of San Juan Island.
+Centered within the summertime habitat of the endangered southern resident killer whales, Orcasound Lab is a good place to listen for orcas as well as ships passing through Haro Strait and boats traveling along the west side of San Juan Island.
 In the fall you can hear humpbacks, and in the summer male harbor seals vocalize nearby.
-The hydrophones were first deployed in 2002 are currently just beyond the kelp about 30 m offshore at a depth of 8m.
+The hydrophones were first deployed in 2002 just beyond the kelp about 30 m offshore at a depth of 8m.
 Orcasound Lab is hosted by Beam Reach, a social purpose corporation based in Seattle.

 Orcasound Lab is also the home and laboratory of Dr. Val Veirs who first deployed hydrophones there in the early 2000s with physics and environmental science students from Colorado College.
-The node has hosted an array of 4-8 hydrophones stretched ~200m along shore at depths of 5-20 meters.
-Since then, there have been multiple hydrophone deployments, repairs, and acoustic research projects conducted at the node.
+Early on, the node hosted an array of 4-8 hydrophones stretched ~200m along-shore at depths of 5-20 meters.
+Since then, there have been many experimental hydrophone deployments, repairs, and acoustic research projects conducted at the node.
 Orcasound Lab is where we often test new technologies and hardware before sharing it with the rest of the hydrophone network.

 More photographs of Orcasound Lab: